ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Conclusion

 \section{Conclusion}

 In this work, we introduce \bench, a benchmark to evaluate color-concept association, an important yet under-explored aspect of text-to-image generation.
-After evaluating seven T2I models on 1,281 concepts with over 6,369 human annotations, our study reveals that current T2I models still struggle to associate concepts with human-expected colors.
+After evaluating nine T2I models on 1,281 concepts with over 6,584 human annotations, our study reveals that current T2I models still struggle to associate concepts with human-expected colors.
 Specifically, we find that models fail to maintain color-concept associations ability as semantic complexity increases.
 Moving forward, we plan to extend our investigation to cross-cultural contexts, exploring how human color-concept associations vary across different backgrounds and whether T2I models can capture these culturally specific semantic nuances.
-We envision this benchmark as a foundation to foster future advancements in semantic-aware color generation.
+We envision this benchmark as a foundation to foster future advancements in semantic-aware color generation. \paragraph{Limitations.} There are several limitations of this work.
+1) \emph{Demographic and Cultural Scope.} Our human annotation data is predominantly collected from a single cultural region.
+Since color symbolism and emotional associations are culturally dependent, our current findings represent a specific geo-cultural distribution.
+2) \emph{Scope of Concept and Semantic Modifiers.} While our study extensively investigates abstract semantic modifiers, we restrict the base concepts to tangible objects with intrinsic visual properties.
+Regarding the semantic modifier, another limitation is the omission of culturally specific cues.
+Color-concept associations are often culture-dependent rather than universal.
+For instance, the concept ``wedding'' is strongly associated with Red in many Eastern cultures (symbolizing luck and joy), whereas it is predominantly linked to White in Western traditions (symbolizing purity).